mikebranstein/nativescript-workshop-instructions/src/chapters/chapter5.md

 Your app is really starting to come together.
 Looks good.
 But wait!
 The text on the About page scrolls off the bottom of the page.

-Go ahead try and scroll in your emulator by simiulating a tap and drag to scroll the page's content.
+Go ahead try and scroll in your emulator by simulating a tap and drag to scroll the page's content.

 You can't.